 Midnight on 31st January - filing your return online

 This is the deadline that keeps a lot of small business owners and their accountants or bookkeepers up late on the last day of January.
 If you use FreeAgent, your Self Assessment tax return is auto-populated from the information you enter throughout the year.
-If you're a sole trader, up to 90% of the Self Employment form is filled in for you.
+If you're a sole trader, parts of the Self Employment form are filled in for you.

 Filing your return through FreeAgent is usually a case of checking over the numbers, filling in a few extra details and clicking a button to file to HMRC directly from the software.